 A life member of the American Mathematical Society, the Institute of Mathematical Statistics, and the Mathematical Association of America, Wierman is listed in Who’s Who in Science and Engineering and other texts.
-He has been an editorial board member or reviewer for over 40 professional journals.
+He has been an editorial board member or reviewer for more than 40 professional journals.
 He also has served on numerous committees at Johns Hopkins and has been an advisor for multiple student groups, including the varsity women’s soccer team.
 In addition, he provides an enrollment prediction model for the Office of Admissions.
-As a result of joke contests held in his classes, his photo is the icon of the website “Mathematical Memes for Logarithmically-Scaled Teens,” which has over a third of a million followers.
+As a result of joke contests held in his classes, his photo is the icon of “Mathematical Memes for Logarithmically-Scaled Teens,” which has over a third of a million followers.

-Wierman received his bachelor’s degree and Ph.D. in mathematics from the University of Washington in 1971 and 1976, respectively.
+Wierman received his bachelor’s degree and PhD in mathematics from the University of Washington in 1971 and 1976, respectively.
 He was an assistant professor at the University of Minnesota for five years before joining the Whiting School of Engineering faculty in 1981.